helen-tong/kickstarter/README.md

 ## The Data

-I worked with two sets of data for this project.
-One is downloadable Kickstarter datasets that contain detailed information about each campaign.
-However, it does not contain backers comments so I scraped my comments dataset manually.
+I'm using three different sets of data for this project: basic information for ~204,000 Kickstarter campaigns, backers' comments, and comments with sentiment analysis.
+The Kickstarter dataset that contain detailed information about each campaign is downloadable.
+Comments with sentiment analysis can be found on Kaggle, and lastly, I scraped the Kickstarter comments manually.

 The downloadable datasets have a total of 55 csv files that contain campaigns starting from April of 2009 up until April of 2020.
 I started with 204,625 rows and 38 columns of data; after removing duplicate entries, cancelled and live campaigns, irrelevant features, and campaigns with a length of more than 90 days, I was left with 169,591 datapoints to work with.